 Kensington Palace

-Kensington Gardens, Kensington & Chelsea, London, Greater London
+Kensington Gardens, Kensington & Chelsea, London, England, W8 4PX

-As the official London home of the Prince and Princess of Wales—along with their children Prince George, Princess Charlotte, and Prince Louis—Kensington Palace's fame rivals that of Buckingham Palace.
-William and Kate aren't the only members of the royal family to walk its halls, though.
-The palace was first expanded by William III and Mary II.
-Later, King George II; Queen Victoria; Queen Anne; Princess Margaret; and Diana, Princess of Wales all called the palace home.
+As this landmark is the official London home of the Prince and Princess of Wales, along with their children, Prince George, Princess Charlotte, and Prince Louis, Kensington Palace’s fame rivals that of Buckingham Palace.
+William and Kate aren’t the only members of the royal family to walk its halls, though.
+Today, you can explore the State Apartments and admire exhibitions inside the lavish Historic Royal Palace.

 While the royal living quarters are off-limits, a large portion of the palace, designed in part by Christopher Wren, is open to the public.
 Highlights of Kensington Palace include the 16th-century King's Staircase, painted by William Kent; the King's Drawing Room; the Cupola Room; Queen Mary's State Apartments; and Queen Caroline's Cabinet of Curiosities, as well as the landscaped sunken garden.
 Artworks and artifacts from the Royal Collection are also displayed within.